Had enough of the latest political insanity?

 There are no Instructions for how to open it.
 How did the first monkey to eat one figure that out?

 If I want organic, how can I be sure they’re organic???
 The Purple tape?
 I’m still suspicious.

 There is a dark side to America’s love of bananas —– some people will violate the banana’s nutritional benefits with a banana sandwich on white bread with Duke mayo.
 Others will add processed sugar and put a blow torch to them.
 Please, let’s outlaw bananas Foster.

-If you really want to immerse yourself in banana awareness, just google “pictures of bananas” and spend the rest of this week soaking up useless, amusing knowledge without ever seeing the words electoral, recount, or Rudy.
+If you really want to immerse yourself in banana awareness, just google “pictures of bananas” and spend the rest of this week soaking up useless, amusing knowledge without ever seeing the words electoral, -rump or -iden.

 Bob, Good one!